Choice-of-Law-Dataverse/cold-web-app/frontend/content/jurisdiction_comparison_info.md

 This analysis is derived from a [data collection survey](/questionnaire).
 These answers are simplified summaries of assessments provided by [various specialists worldwide](/about?tab=team).

-The answers are classified into four categories:
+The answers are classified into four categories.

 1. **Yes**.
 Legal authorities confirm a positive answer to the issue, or there are legal provisions or court decisions that point in this direction.
 2. **No**.
 Legal authorities provide a negative answer to the issue, or there are legal provisions or court decisions indicating so.